AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Derivation of AdaTerm

-Since the gradient for $\mathcal{E}$ is disturbed, this paper develops a noise-robust optimizer to achieve learning along $\mathcal{D}$ while properly detecting and excluding such disturbed gradient as noise.
-Although it is possible to make the loss function $\ell$ noise-robust, e.g. as done by~\cite{ma2020normalized}, the noise-robust optimizer proposed in this paper is highly useful in that it can be employed very widely as a safety net.

-In order to exclude the aforementioned disturbed gradients, we assume that the gradients $g$ can be modeled by the Student's t-distribution, which has a heavy tail and is robust to outliers, referring to the related work~(\cite{ilboudo2020robust}).
-Note that this statistical model is further supported by the fact that it has been shown empirically~(\cite{simsekli2019tail}) that the norm of the gradient noise in SGD had heavy tails and furthermore that in continuous-time, the gradient's stationary distribution was found~(\cite{ziyin2021strength}) to obey a Student's t-like distribution.
+To robustly estimate the true average gradient from the disturbed gradients, we model the distribution of these gradients $g$ by the Student's t-distribution, which has a heavy tail and is robust to outliers (as shown in Fig.~\ref{fig:robust_tdist}), referring to the related work~\cite{ilboudo2020robust}.
+Notably, as further motivation for this statistical model, empirical evidence in~\cite{simsekli2019tail} has shown that the norm of the gradient noise in SGD has heavy tails and~\cite{ziyin2021strength} revealed that in the continuous-time analysis, the gradient exhibits a stationary distribution following Student's t-like distributions.

-Specifically, $g$ is assumed to be generated from a $d$-dimensional diagonal Student's t-distribution which is characterized by three kinds of parameters: a location parameter $m \in \mathbb{R}^d$; a scale parameter $v \in \mathbb{R}_{> 0}^d$; and a degrees of freedom parameter $\nu \in \mathbb{R}_{> 0}$.
+Specifically, in the present study, $g$ is assumed to be generated from a $d$-dimensional diagonal Student's t-distribution, characterized by three types of parameters: a location parameter $m \in \mathbb{R}^d$; a scale parameter $v \in \mathbb{R}_{> 0}^d$; and a degrees-of-freedom parameter $\nu \in \mathbb{R}_{> 0}$.
 That is,

 where $\Gamma$ denotes the gamma function.
-Here, $d$ corresponds to the dimension size of each subset of parameters, meaning that, following the related work~(\cite{ilboudo2020robust}) and PyTorch implementation~(\cite{paszke2017automatic}), AdaTerm is applied to a weight matrix and a bias in each layer separately.
+Following the related work~\cite{ilboudo2020robust} and PyTorch's implementation~\cite{paszke2017automatic}, AdaTerm is in practice applied to the weight matrix and the bias of each neural network layer separately.
+Therefore, $d$ here corresponds to the dimension size of each subset of parameters (weight or bias of the layer).

-In the paper by~\cite{ilboudo2020robust}, only $m$ has been estimated based on its maximum likelihood solution, and in a later paper~(\cite{ilboudo2021adaptive}), $\nu$ has been adjusted by a heuristic approximation of the maximum likelihood~(\cite{aeschliman2010novel}).
-The present paper simultaneously estimates $m$, $v$, and $\nu$ based on their surrogated gradients to maximize the log-likelihood.
-The unified derivation yields a more adaptive parameter $\nu$ (see~\ref{sec:experiments}), with the same computational complexity (i.e. $\mathcal{O}(d)$) as the other major optimizers.